 Getting the Open

 Governments around the world are doing their best to keep citizens from receiving spam emails.
-Email clients are also closing ranks and causing many automated email infrastructures to shut down.
-You need to be sure that you are using the latest strategies to get your email opened; otherwise, all of your efforts to automate the process will be wasted.
+You need to be sure that you are using the proper software and be aware of the rules in your country.

 Your first hurdle is the spam filter.
 If your email is getting sent to the spam folder of your subscriber base, then you are doing yourself very little good.
-Sometimes this may be a mistake.
+Sometimes your email going to the spam or junk folder may be a mistake.
 Many people set their email preferences to deliver new addresses to the spam folder automatically.
 You should not feel bad about telling your audience to check their spam folder.
-However, the best tactic for this hurdle is to obtain opt in permission from your audience at the very start of the process.
+However, the best tactic for this hurdle is to obtain opt-in permission from your audience at the very start of the process.

 You should also make sure that you are sending your automated emails from a good IP address.
-Make sure that your IP address has not been tainted by previous businesses.
-Additionally, make sure that your emails are coming through a verified domain.
+Most Automation software takes care of this.
+Additionally, make sure that your emails are being sent through a verified domain.

-Your template code should be clean.
-One way to do this is to use merge tags so that you can personalize the recipient field within your email client.
-The language that you use is also incredibly important.
+The language that you use in subject lines and the email body is incredibly important.
 If a phrase sounds like too much of an infomercial sales pitch, then you should not use it.
 For instance, the overuse of the word “free,” “clearance,” “cash,” “discount” and even “buy” may trigger spam filters.
 It is always best to err on the side of caution when it comes to the language that is in your emails.
-Instruct your automation program to keep these words away from your client base.
+Many automation programs will walk you through the proper language during the set up of your emails.
+The more emails you write and send the better you will get at it as well.

 Other Tips for a Great Email Marketing Campaign